Coeria/digitalgarden/_notes/Video Diaries.md

-I enjoy filming short videos, but I often struggle with what I want to do with them. `It is fun zooming in on things and playing with light!`
+I enjoy filming short videos, but I often struggle with what I want to do with them.

-I had the nice idea of making video diaries with them.
+I recently had the idea of making video diaries with them.
 I treat the entries like a moving collage, lots of layering audios and visuals.
 I do not take it too seriously, but I hope to continue making them.
 It is always refreshing to create.

 [Video Diary Entry #1](https://www.youtube.com/watch?v=X13Dn2-gREg)